ngoracke/mesh-for-data/pipeline/README.md

 ## Running cluster scoped or namespace scoped
 In the following section the *system* namespace is the namespace specified when running the bootstrap script.

 You can deploy Fybrik using the pipeline as cluster scoped or namespaced scoped.
-Deploying as namespaced scoped allows multiple instanced of Fybrik to be installed in unique namespaces in the same cluster.
+Deploying as namespaced scoped allows multiple instances of Fybrik to be installed in unique namespaces in the same cluster.

 ### Environment variables
 | Name  | Default  | Valid Values | Description |